Football fans told to self-isolate after returning from Champions League final

 “For a football fan, it’s the absolute pinnacle,” he said.

-“In this context, the majority of the fans travelled on charter flights, stayed at the fan meeting points, went to the stadium and returned to the airport to fly back home immediately following the conclusion of the match.

-“All fans had to present a negative PCR test to travel to Portugal and to enter any Uefa-monitored area in the city of Porto.
-The wearing of masks and social distancing in the stadium was also mandatory.”

-Chelsea FC, Manchester City FC, Tui, Ryanair and Jet2 have all been contacted for comment.
+UEFA, Chelsea, Manchester City, Tui, Ryanair and Jet2 have all been contacted for comment.